andrewisen-tikab/sej/README.md

 import * as SEJ from 'sej';
 ```

+## Building your own `Sej`

-The `SejEngine` consists of multiple parts.
+The Sej engine consists of multiple parts.
 You are free to pick and choose which parts you want to use.
 This will determine how your application will look and behave.

-To aid you with this, there are some factories that you can use to build your own `SejEngine`:
+To aid you with this, there are some factories that you can use to build your own `Sej`:

 ```ts
 const factory = new AbstractExampleFactory();
 const sej = factory.build();
 ```

-The variable `sej` will now contain a `SejEngine` that has all the bells and whistles that you need to create simple scene.
+The variable `sej` will now contain a engine that has all the bells and whistles that you need to create simple scene.

 ## Demo